Table of Contents

 This goes against every instinct in a casino player’s mind, and it goes against the obvious prevailing orthodoxy of the whole casino industry.

-However, in order to understand and properly assess a free spins offer you need to understand what the purpose of the offer is and how it serves that purpose.
+However, in order to understand and properly assess a free spins casino offer, you need to understand what the purpose of the offer is and how it serves that purpose.

 We’ve mentioned the purpose: profits.
 Casino profits are not something that benefits you.
 In fact, all casino profits are lost bets.